apiscopo/mle/README.md

-The mle.py contains two functions to determine:
+mle.py contains two functions to determine:
-1. The average number of days in a year that a given city had non-zero precipitation
+1. The average number of days in a year that a given city had non-zero precipitation.
-2. The likelihood of precipitaiton on a given day of the year in a given city
+2. The likelihood of precipitaiton on a given day of the year in a given city.

 Both functions rely on historical weather data from NOAA.